leon4rd/test/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## Thanks for explaining the word "many" to me.
+It means a lot.